Test Pilot Privacy Notice

 General Data Collection: Firefox starts sending Mozilla data once the Test Pilot Add-on is installed.
 In addition, Mozilla receives data from enabled Test Pilot Experiments.
 Before enabling a Test Pilot Experiment, you can review the specific data collection by checking the “Your Privacy” section of the Experiment’s information page.

 Telemetry and Browser Data: Test Pilot uses Firefox’s Telemetry to send Mozilla data about your Browser and Test Pilot.
 Installing the Test Pilot Add-on will enable Telemetry if it was not already enabled.
 Telemetry is a feature in Firefox that sends Mozilla usage, performance, and responsiveness statistics about user interface features, memory, and hardware configuration.
 Your IP address is also collected as a part of a standard server log.
 Usage statistics are transmitted using SSL and help us improve future versions of Firefox.
-In addition to the normal data sent by Firefox’s Telemetry, the Test Pilot Add-on also sends information about your installed Test Pilot Experiments and User Agent String to Mozilla.

 Turning-off Data Collection: Individual Test Pilot Experiments can be disabled by you at anytime, which will stop corresponding data collection.
 Note, however, that we’ll continue to receive data from Firefox, and the Test Pilot webpages you visit, until the Test Pilot Add-on is uninstalled.